Can you recommend wedding venues in NYC?

 Do you charge a travel fee?

-Locally, my Silver Package and above there is no charge, all others within 25 miles of the studio there is no charge, beyond that there is a $100 per hour fee.
-I subsidize destination wedding travel; and weddings in the Riviera Maya of Mexico my travel is free!
+Within 25 miles of the studio there is no charge, beyond that there is a $50 per hour fee.
+I subsidize all destination wedding photography travel, and weddings in the Riviera Maya of Mexico my travel is free!

 What do people normally do?

-While every wedding shares certain qualities they are all unique, particularly in NYC.
+While every wedding shares certain qualities they are all unique, particularly in a diverse area like NYC.
 My advice is to do what you want to - it is your day.
 I will advice you on the advantages to one way or the other, but I am here to help you create what you have imagined.
+I have been to hundreds of weddings and can help you figure out what is traditional, trendy, or does not work well also.
+If you have a wedding planner we all work together to help you to achieve your dream.

 When should we take the formal pictures?